chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ## Connect to the Chef Infra Server Organization

 Selecting a specific added Chef Server opens the list of organizations in the Server.
-Refer to the Image below:
+Refer to the image below:

 ![Chef Infra Server Organization](/images/automate/chef-server-organization.png)